ub-math/exam_guides/docs/index.md

 meeting.
 * Join the Zoom meeting on your smartphone by going to the page [exams.math.buffalo.edu/zoom](https://exams.math.buffalo.edu/zoom){:target="_blank" rel="noopener"}
-and entering your UBIT name and your personal PIN for the course.
-You need to be signed into Zoom using your UB Zoom account.
+You will be asked to enter your UBIT username and password.
+On the follwing page, click the button "Click here to go to the assigned meeting", which will launch a Zoom meeting.
+Note that you will need to be signed into Zoom using your UB Zoom account to join the exam Zoom meeting.
 You should be in the Zoom meeting about 10 minutes prior to the start of the exam, so the proctor can check you in before the exam begins.

 <div class="alert alert-dismissible alert-info">
   <b>Note.</b> When you try to join the meeting you may see the message "The host has another meeting in progress.".